ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 A Trusted Component Developer creates a new Trusted Component Binary and hosts it at a Trusted Component Developer's URI.
 Then the Trusted Component Developer generates an associated SUIT manifest with the filename "tc-uuid" that contains the URI.
 The filename "tc-uuid" is used in Scenario 3 later.

-The TAM receives the latest SUIT manifest from the Trusted Component Developer, and the URI it contains will not be changeable by the TAM since the SUIT manifest is signed by the Trusted Component Developer.
+The TAM receives the latest SUIT manifest from the Trusted Component Developer, and the URI it contains cannot be changed by the TAM since the SUIT manifest is signed by the Trusted Component Developer.

 Pros: